Wednesday 26 September 2018

 What is the Pension Loans Scheme?

-The Pension Loans Scheme (PLS) is a loan facility administered by Centrelink which provides certain individuals with the ability to increase their age pension payments up to the maximum pension amount.
+The Pension Loans Scheme (PLS) is a loan facility administered by Centrelink which provides certain individuals with the ability to increase their age pension payments up to the maximum pension rate (proposed to be increased to 150 per cent of the maximum pension rate from 1 July 2019).
 The loan is secured against real property.
 Repayment can be made at any time, but is required upon the sale of the property or upon death.

 To qualify for the PLS an individual must: